syncfusion-content/winui-docs/winui/Installation/web-installer/how-to-install.md

 	**Additional settings**

-    * Select the **Install Demos** check box to install Syncfusion&reg; samples, or leave the check box unchecked, if you do not want to install Syncfusion&reg; samples
+    * Select the **Install Demos** check box to install Syncfusion samples, or leave the check box unchecked, if you do not want to install Syncfusion samples
-    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion&reg; Control Panel
+    * Check the **Create Desktop Shortcut** checkbox to add a desktop shortcut for Syncfusion Control Panel
-    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion&reg; Control Panel
+    * Check the **Create Start Menu Shortcut** checkbox to add a shortcut to the start menu for Syncfusion Control Panel

 8. After reading the License Terms and Conditions, check the **I agree to the License Terms and Privacy Policy** check box.
 Click the Next button.

 9. The login wizard will appear.
-You must enter your Syncfusion&reg; email address and password.
-If you do not already have a Syncfusion&reg; account, you can create one by clicking on **Create an Account**.
+You must enter your Syncfusion email address and password.
+If you do not already have a Syncfusion account, you can create one by clicking on **Create an Account**.
 If you have forgotten your password, click **Forgot Password** to create a new one.
 Click the Install button.

     ![Login wizard install](images/Step-by-Step-Installation_img9.png)

-	I> The products you have chosen will be installed based on your Syncfusion&reg; License (Trial or Licensed).
+	I> The products you have chosen will be installed based on your Syncfusion License (Trial or Licensed).

 10. The download and installation\uninstallation progress will be displayed as shown below.